Get to grips with PowerPoint’s built-in 3D objects to bring your presentation to life.

 - Binary GL Transmission Format – *.glb files

-Once, you have your 3D object, you can rotate and tilt it in any direction.
+Once, you have your perfect 3D object, you can start to really have some fun.